microsoft/fluentui/packages/react-components/react-field/Spec.md

 ### Migration from v8

-Migration from v8 will require picking between the normal and `Field` version of an input control, depending on whether the field-specific features are required: (`label`, `status="error"`, `statusText`, `helperText`)
+Migration from v8 will require picking between the normal and `Field` version of an input control, depending on whether the field-specific features are required: (`label`, `validationState="error"`, `validationMessage`, `hint`)

 See individual input components for more detailed migration guides.